GenASiS: General Astrophysical Simulation System. I. Refinable Mesh and Nonrelativistic Hydrodynamics: REFINABLE MESH

-The classes in the {\tt Intermeshes} division of {\tt Charts} bring together the structures described above into a `chart,' or coordinate patch, characterized by the class {\tt ChartForm}.
-As already suggested above, {\tt ChartForm} has among its members an array of {\tt MeshForm}, each element of which corresponds to a (potential) level of the refinable oct-tree.
-This member of {\tt ChartForm}, an array of {\tt MeshForm}, is named {\tt Level}.
-Initialization of an object of class {\tt ChartForm} automatically includes setting up the coarsest level of the chart in accordance with parameters mentioned above in ``ChartBasics.''

-Each successive level of the chart is a refinement of the previous level, allowing the chart to approximate the ideal of continuity as needed.
-An example, generated by our sample problem for this section, is shown in Figure~\ref{fig:Chart2D}.
+Finally, a class representing a coordinate patch has among its members an array of `meshes,' each element of which corresponds to a (potential) level of the refinable oct-tree.
+As mentioned above and illustrated already in Figure~\ref{fig:Submeshes}, each successive level is a refinement of the previous level, allowing the coordinate patch to approximate the ideal of continuity as needed.
+Another example is shown in Figure~\ref{fig:Chart2D}.
 It consists of 10 levels and illustrates the dynamic range in length scales accessed during the gravitational collapse of the core of a massive star.
-The levels of this chart are generated by the method {\tt CreateNestedSpheres} of {\tt FunctionGradientTemplate}, declared in line~13 of Listing~\ref{lst:Module_FG_Outline}; this {\tt subroutine} is shown in Listing~\ref{lst:SubroutineCreateNestedSpheres}.